 Now you understand what iMessage is, what the colored bubbles on your iPhone mean, and the limitations of SMS. iOS makes messaging easy, so enjoy it!

-Speaking of texting, find out what to do about text message spam if you receive a lot of it.
+Speaking of texting, find out what to do about text message spam, and how you can reduce spam, or stop it completely if you receive a lot of it.